gurudev-kumar/JavaScript-projects/README.md

 # JavaScript-projects
-this is my first git repository
+This is my first git repository
+Author-Gurudev kumar